Last Updated on April 16, 2022 by Grow with Bovees

 Green Gobbler is safe to use on patios and flower beds, as well as close to pools or around pets.
 It arrives ready to use.
 Just spray generously on the weeds, preferably in the sunshine, and leave for 24 hours.

 It’s biodegradable and neutralizes in a couple of days or after rainfall.
-Because vinegar doesn’t leave a chemical residue, you’ll be able to plant anew quickly, usually after only a couple of days.
+Unlike chemical weed killers, vinegar weed killer doesn’t leave a chemical residue, you’ll be able to plant anew quickly, usually after only a couple of days.

 Most people who bought the Green Gobbler are happy with the effectiveness, but some stubborn weeds can persist.
 This pet-safe weed killer is non-selective, though, so you’ll kill both the good and the bad.
 You’ll need to be extremely careful about where you’re applying it.

 This product includes horticultural vinegar, which, while more natural than some other herbicides, is acidic and corrosive, so you’ll need to take the necessary precautions when applying it.

 Some customers have also said they’ve seen damage to their patios and concrete driveways because of a leaking bottle.
 We recommend being careful when applying this product to avoid problems.

 - Effective, strong solution that works in 24 hours.

 - Safe to plant a couple of days after application.